 The orchestra is led by Music Director Eckart Preu who is in his 14th season.
 He is assisted by Resident Conductor Morihiko Nakahara and Assistant Conductor Jorge Luis Uzcátegui.

 The Spokane Symphony Society is a non-profit organization governed by a volunteer Board of Trustees.
 The Symphony also enjoys the generous support of the more than 300-member Spokane Symphony Associates, the Orchestra's volunteer organization.

 The Spokane Symphony is dedicated to bringing cultural enrichment to residents for the Inland Northwest.
 Our innovative programming, for which we won an ASCAP award, includes contemporary and traditional composers from around the globe.
 We also pursue collaborative efforts with other arts organizations.
-Examples include:
+Examples of past collaborations include: